MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -Namespace

-Specifies a WMI namespace.
-This parameter is used for the Query WMI condition.
+Specify the namespace for a WMI query condition.

 ```yaml
 Type: String[]